NaveedBaqai1/simple-responsive-webpage/README.md

 * For responsivenes of web page, Bootstrap has been used, and CSS developed by considering the mobile first approch.

-* CSS write in a way that can easily be change to SCSS or SASS in future.
+* CSS write in a way that can easily be change to SCSS or SASS.

-* Node.js is a good option for future to use in this, and transfer all CSS into  SCSS or SASS
+* Node.js is a good to be use in this project, and transfer all CSS into  SCSS or SASS

 ## To Run ##